 9. Avoid recording in high winds.
 Stating the obvious, and sometimes not possible, but worth thinking about.
 Wait till it’s all blown over.

-If all of the above fails and you do end up with wind noise in your recordings, provided it’s not too extreme there are several ways to reduce it:
+If you end up with wind noise in your recordings, there are several ways to reduce it:

 - Edit it out.
 If the noise is a problem for just a few occasional moments, you can cut out the relevant sections in your editing software and use equal power crossfades to join the bits either side back together again.
-This works particularly well where the recording is of a fairly continuous sound, so the crossfade isn’t noticeable.
+This works particularly well where the recording is of a fairly continuous sound, so the crossfade won’t be too noticeable.

 - Use automation to activate the filtering/EQ right at the moment when it’s needed, and then remove it afterwards.
 That way, the low end will be retained in the rest of the recording.
 In DAWs such as Logic audio you can automate the controls to achieve this.
 Set an EQ plugin on your channel.
 Turn automation on.
 Again, start with a low shelf cut around 100Hz, maybe a bit higher; again play around and listen for what works best.
 Then find your spike of wind noise in the waveform, zoom in, and use the automation to adjust the amount of cut on the EQ.
-Use a curve starting just before the noise, ramping down to say -12dB, and then curving up again.
+Start with the EQ gain at zero dB, then just before the noise automate it down to say -12dB, and then bring it back up again to zero.
 The shorter the time you cut for, the more extreme cut you can get away with.
-Using a slight curve may be more subtle and less of an obvious edit than if you just switch the filter straight in and then out again.
+Using a slight curve in the automation line will usually be more subtle and less of an obvious edit than if you just switch the filter straight in and then out again.

 This ‘how to’ guide was produced as part of a research fellowship entitled ‘Researching sonic environments: exploring audio methodologies’.
 Thanks to the AHRC for funding this project.